hnaderi/edomata/docs/tutorials/0_getting_started.md

 - interact with them
 - possibly perform some side effects

-you can do all that without edomata, as everything in edomata is just pure data and you can use it however you like; but here we'll focus on what edomata has to offer.
+you can do all that without Edomata, as everything in Edomata is just pure data and you can use it however you like; but here we'll focus on what Edomata has to offer.
-Edomata is designed around the idea of event driven state machines, and it's not surprising that tools that it provides for building services are also event driven state machines! these state machines are like [actors](../principles/index.md#actor-model) that respond to incoming messages which are domain commands, may possibly change state through emiting some events as we've seen in domain modeling above, and possibly emit some other type of events for communication and integration with other services;
+Edomata is designed around the idea of event-driven state machines, and it's not surprising that the tools that it provides for building services are also event-driven state machines! these state machines are like [actors](../principles/index.md#actor-model) that respond to incoming messages which are domain commands, may possibly change state through emitting some events as we've seen in domain modeling above, and possibly emit some other type of events for communication and integration with other services;
 while doing so, they can also perform any side effects that are idempotent, as these machines may be run several times in case of failure. that takes us to the next building block: